Grumblesaur/controlscript/README.txt

   you'll need to have Python installed as well, but if you hadn't figured that out already, I'd be curious as to why you're even still scrolling through this README.

+  The controlscript package is designed to be version agnostic.
+That is, it will function with the latest versions of Python 2 and Python 3.

+110 :: DISCLAIMERS
+  I have designed this package in and for a Unix-like environment.
+If you have any wish to use this package of scripts in a Windows environment, you're on your own.

 200 :: push.py
   Running "push" in a Github repo will prompt you for some abbreviated input